- Property Tax

 The Deal Finder

-You’re good at finding properties.
+Youβre good at finding properties.
 You know how to spot value.
-You have Real estate agent connections.
+You have development mortgage financing connections.
 You can analyze numbers.
-You’re willing to do the legwork.
+Youβre willing to do the legwork.
 There are plenty of people with money who need someone like you.

 The Money Partner

 You have capital sitting in the bank or equity in other properties.
-You want returns but don’t have time to find deals or manage properties.
+You want returns but donβt have time to find deals or manage properties.
 You need someone who does that part.
+Many partnerships use a GP/LP structure to clearly define roles and protect both sides.

 The Property Manager